camRight/camRight/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a react project for a pickleball group.
+- 🔭 I’m currently working on my independent consulting business.
 - 🌱 I’m currently learning more concise Javascript.
 - 👯 I’m looking to collaborate on ...
 React and mySQL Javascript-stack projects.
 - 🤔 I’m looking for help with ...